davidmaceachern/nosozu/README.md

 Licensed under MIT license (LICENSE-MIT or http://opensource.org/licenses/MIT)

-### Standing on the Shoulders of Giants
+### Standing on the shoulders of giants

-The client code that handles commands is based on work done by [Connected Cars](https://connectedcars.dk/), Sozu uses a zerobyte seperated message to converse, whereas the [original client](https://github.com/tlbdk/node-json-protocol) uses a line based protocol.
+The client code that handles commands is based on work done by [Connected Cars](https://connectedcars.dk/), Sozu uses a zero byte separated message to converse, whereas the [original client](https://github.com/tlbdk/node-json-protocol) uses a line-based protocol.

 ### Contribution